GabrielCNN/GabrielCNN/README.md

-# Olá, i'm Gabriel
+# Hi there, i'm Gabriel

-learn a little about my journey 😊
+Learn a little about my journey 😊

 ```mermaid